m-n/lazy-susan/README.md

 readtable (rt) machinery we have to use a rt in which our TOKEN-READER read macro has been set as the macro function for every character that can start a symbol or number.
-You can get such a rt -- for visible ascii characters except period and backslash -- by calling (LS:RT).
-(LS:RT) also sets doublequote and \#: macro characters so they can use our idea of a single escape, and a macro function for
-\#B, \#O, \#X, \#R so that they can use digit separators.
+You can get such a rt -- for visible ascii characters and backslash -- by calling (LS:RT).
+(LS:RT) sets doublequote and \#: macro characters so they can use our idea of a single escape, and a macro function for \#B, \#O, \#X, \#R so that they can use digit separators.
+It also sets it's own open and close paren reader macros -- this was necessary to allow our custom symbols to start with #\. without interfering with the consing dot in CCL.
 By Default Clozure Common Lisp's default reader macros are active in readtables returned by (LS:RT).

 Example: Traits
 ---------------